jonakvil/Bachelor-thesis/README.md

 ## TODO LIST
 * add user option to set time delay after which the marker instance is discarded when the marker was not detected for longer than x miliseconds
-* enable perspective ddeformation of camera image to support camera from angle setup
+* enable perspective deformation of camera image to support camera from angle setup
 * add toggle user option to turn off or on the movement smoothng (interpolate between detected positions or send only detected position)
 * let user choose the acceleration of the markers used for movement smoothing - general settings or per marker settings?
 * create builds for all major platforms - win, macos, linux